qiniu/QStreaming/README.md

 A job.dsl is a sql file defines the queries of the ETL pipeline

-For example a simple  job.dsl (actullay is a sql like file) should be as follow:
+For example a simple  job.dsl (actually is a sql like file) should be as follows:

 ```sql
 -- DDL for streaming input which connect to a kafka topic